savannahjune/gather/README.md

 ###### Promises:

 As you may have noticed, this project requires a lot of Google Maps API calls of all sorts, and these API calls are all asynchronous.
 As the project developed, the main.js filed started to resemble <a href="http://callbackhell.com/">"callback hell"</a>.
 Thus, I decided to use Promises, specifically the <a href="https://github.com/kriskowal/q">Q library</a>.
+I chose the Q library for its excellent documentation and ample support from the open-source community.

 There is a main promise chain that forms the backbone of my project.
 This main chain ensures that no function begins before the previous function has returned a usable value (object, array, string, integer, etc.).
 It also creates a nice outline of the project's functions.
 To see this main chain, check out lines 28-160 in the main.js file.